lynnpepin/some_snippets/ipc_comparison/README.md

 | Most popular form of IPC, by far. | Second most popular form of IPC. |
 | | In Python 3.8, see `multiprocess.shared_memory` |

-### Both Sockets and Shared Memory:
+The similarities between the two are:

  * Popular forms of IPC.
  * Data only exists in RAM.
  * Make it easy for programs in different langauges to "talk".
- * Can be used for parallel processing, etc.
+ * Can be used for parallel processing.

+In short, **you should use sockets unless you have very good reasons not to.** To make it easier to try different methods, **abstract away all read/writes as possible**!

 ## Technical details of Sockets